Dave Vanian and the Phantom Chords: History

 The band's line-up was variable.
 A 1993 Damned reunion (I'm Alright Jack and The Beanstalk) and later resumption of The Damned (with Vanian and Captain Sensible) meant that the Phantom Chords became a side project for Vanian, and they have released nothing since 1995.
 Roman Jugg left Phantom Chords, saying "I got fed up with relying on someone who was unreliable".
 However, concerts by Phantom Chords were still taking place in December 1999.

+They also recorded a series of demos with Marc Almond, which did not see release until 2006 on the compilation album Little Rough Rhinestones - Volume 2.